 HVAC experts suggest you change or clean your filter at least once a month, though some filters can last up to 90 days.
 If any of the following apply to you, you’ll likely replace your filter more often:

-• If you’re a smoker, you’ll clog your air filter faster, so check it at least twice a month.
+- If you’re a smoker, you’ll clog your air filter faster and may cause a soft lockout, so check it at least twice a month.

 Schedule Regular Maintenance